MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmsl/updateculture-command-tmsl.md

  You can't generate a ready-made script for this command from SSMS.
 Instead, you can start with the above example.

-## Important Notes and Limitations
+## Important notes and limitations

  Changing the culture or collation of a semantic model is a high-impact operation.